jeremiahkellick/jk_repo/README.md

 ### Building other programs

-A program in this repo is simply any `.c` file that contains a `main` function.
+A program in this repo is simply any `.c` or `.cpp` file that defines an entry point function.
 To build any of these programs, all you need to do is pass that file as an argument to `jk_build`.
+You don't need to pass in dependencies as arguments because `jk_build` will find them for you and include them when it invokes a compiler.

 #### Build
 Windows